simonrose121/blog/_posts/2022-10-15-mood-meter.markdown

 #### Will you carry on?

 Yes!
 For as long as I can.
-There is now a new app, called [How We Feel](https://howwefeel.org/) that builds upon Mood Meter I'll most likely transition over to soon, Brackett has written a [short article](https://www.marcbrackett.com/about/mood-meter-app/) about it.
+There is now a new app, called [How We Feel](https://howwefeel.org/), that builds upon Mood Meter.
+Brackett has written a [short article](https://www.marcbrackett.com/about/mood-meter-app/) about it.
+I'll most likely transition over to that at the start of December.